About being a foster pet parent

 Dogs in particular need daily exercise to remain healthy.
 You should discuss a potential foster animal's energy level with CIW to ensure you can meet their exercise needs.
 In addition, some dogs may need house training (either beginning, or a remedial course).
 Even house-trained animals may have accidents when moved into a new environment.
 Dogs with any type of behavior issue (such as puppy teething) may need training/reinforcement from the foster family.
 Behavior and training needs will be discussed before any foster placement.

 Other than food, water, and shelter, what a dog or cat needs most is your time and love.
 Potential foster parents should be aware that they will be temporarily sharing their lives with an animal to whom you may grow quite attached.
 A loving foster home that provides security gives these animals the best chance of a successful adoption and a happy life.
 Of course, foster families can and do become adoptive families too!

 There are no fairs scheduled at this time.
-If you're interested in meeting a CIW animal, please email us, or call us at 650-328-0474.
+If you're interested in meeting a CIW cat or dog, please email us, or call us at 650-328-0474.

 Your tax-deductible gift helps provide food, medical care, and other supplies for homeless pets.

 If you would like to receive a Companions in Waiting calendar, please call us at 650.328.0474 to arrange your donation.Donate Now